 Scrap jargon, cut scientific words, and replace long words with short words.
 Plain English helps your reader comprehend your message.
 And complex language doesn’t make you look more intelligent.

-Your readers like to be lazy, don’t exhaust them.
+Your readers like to be lazy, don’t exhaust them with boring writing.

 They’re not interested in learning your extensive vocabulary.
 Just help your readers solve their problems.

 Formality is tiring.
 No one wants to read your school essays, so stop trying to please English teachers and start pleasing your readers.

 Start a sentence with because, and, or but.